webmproject/libwebp-demo/README.md

 # libwebp-demo
-Demos, code samples a,d research matierials related to libwebp and the WebP image format
+Demos, code samples, research materials related to libwebp and the WebP image format.